 Indian policymakers’ resort to internet shutdowns has risen.
 In a country that has steadily maintained a parliamentary democracy since its independence in 1947, this merits reflection on the notion of freedom in democratic societies.
 The ‘world’s largest democracy’ is also the ‘world leader in internet shutdowns’.

 The impact of this is particularly prescient for postcolonial democracies.
 Internet shutdowns can be traced to the colonial vestiges of India’s administrative and legal framework.
 These allow local officials broad discretion in ordering shutdowns, giving them the legal authority to force telecom companies to manually pull the switch on their services.
-Over 90 per cent of internet users in India are dependent on their mobile phone data plans to gain online access, which means that internet shutdowns often amount to a total communications blackout.
+Over 90 per cent (India Internet 2019 Report, Internet and Mobile Association of India) of internet users in India are dependent on their mobile phone data plans to gain online access, which means that internet shutdowns often amount to a total communications blackout.

 Colonial controls on public order have persisted in law.
 British legislation such as the Indian Telegraph Act, 1885 provides the legal basis for imposing internet shutdowns.
 Similar legislations continue to operate in postcolonial African and Asian countries.
 Indeed, 296 documented instances of internet shutdowns were recorded globally in 2018, with Asia and Africa being the most affected regions.